Multilevel Emulation for Stochastic Computer Models with Application to Large Offshore Wind farms: Acknowledgements

-\subsubsection{Acknowledgements}
+\texttt{R} code and data to fit, and validate, HetGP and SML emulators for the Athena example are available from \texttt{github.com/jcken95/sml-athena}.

-The authors would like to thank the Engineering and Physical Sciences Research Council (EPSRC) for JCK's studentship, and the EPSRC UK Centre for Energy Systems Integration, grant number $EP/P001173/1$ for further financial support.
+\section{Acknowledgements}

-We would also like to thank Professor Tim Bedford and Professor Lesley Walls of the University of Strathclyde for useful discussions about the Athena simulator.
+We would like to thank two anonymous referees and the associate editor for insightful comments which have considerably improved the manuscript.
+We would also like to express further gratitude to the Engineering and Physical Sciences Research Council (EPSRC) for JCK's studentship, and the EPSRC UK Centre for Energy Systems Integration, grant number $EP/P001173/1$ for further financial support.
+Finally, we are grateful to Professor Tim Bedford and Professor Lesley Walls of the University of Strathclyde for useful discussions about the Athena simulator.